duspeccoll/next_accession/README.md

 ![The new accession.
 Further edits can be made by clicking the 'Edit button'](http://jackflaps.net/img/next_accession_3.png)

 Clicking the "Create Record" button creates a new, minimum viable accession record.
-Additional edits may be made as you would edit any accession record in ArchivesSpace.
+Additional edits may be made by clicking the "Edit" button.

 ## Questions